No. 7 Stanford beats No. 14 Oregon State in Pac-12 tourney - WHIZ News

-Stanford (25-5), which won both regular-season meetings by a combined six points — each three-point victories — opened a 25-10 lead in the first quarter and didn’t looked back, never trailing in the game.

-Oregon State didn’t necessarily go away easily, as it carved into a 16-point deficit with an 8-0 run and trailed 64-56 with 2:58 left in the contest.
+But Oregon State didn’t make things easy on Stanford late, as it carved into a 16-point deficit with an 8-0 run and trailed 64-56 with 2:58 left in the contest.

+“I thought we came out of the gate fast … I thought it was really important,” Stanford coach Tara VanDerveer said.
+“But at the end, I thought our team was trying to make it a three-point game again.
+I was like, ‘Wait a minute, you know, hey we don’t have to do that.'”

-But Williams hit two free throws with 1:02 left to push Stanford’s lead back to 10, and the Cardinal was never threatened the rest of the way.
+Williams put an end to Oregon State’s rally with 1:02 left by hitting two free throws to push Stanford’s lead back to 10, and the Cardinal was never threatened the rest of the way.

+Stanford (25-5) will meet UCLA in Saturday’s semifinal.
+The Bruins beat the Cardinal, 79-69, in the lone regular season meeting on Feb.
+7.

+Stanford advanced to the semifinal round for the 17th time after improving to 17-1 in the quarterfinals.
+Stanford, which is 16-1 in the semifinal round, is 46-5 all-time at the event and has won 13 of the 18 titles.

 Maya Dodson and Lacie Hull each added 10 points for Stanford, the defending Pac-12 Tournament champion.